 · Include results of user satisfaction reviews

-User Satisfaction Review – determines the current user satisfaction with the performance capabilities of the system.
+User Satisfaction Review – determines the current user satisfaction with the performance capabilities of the system

 · Quantify user satisfaction levels

-Disposition Plan – identifies how the termination of the system/data will be conducted, and when, as well as the system termination date, system components to be preserved, disposition of remaining equipment, and archiving of life cycle products.
+Disposition Plan – identifies how the termination of the system/data will be conducted, and when, as well as the system termination date, software components to be preserved, disposition of remaining equipment, and archiving of life cycle products.

 · Address all facets of archiving, transferring, and disposing of the system and data